Emericdefay/MAS-to-MBS/README.md

 > Type: `$ python MAS2MBS.py`.<br/><br/>

 It create :
-- A .txt file that can be open in Excel to see the print map named : "matrice_%midiFileName%.txt"
+- A .txt file that can be open in Excel to see the print map named : "matrice_default.txt"
 - An Arduino's script : "script_arduino.ino" in arduino/
 <br/>
 Then compile the script_arduino.ino on an Arduino and it will print.
 Make sure to get the requirements.